kiranrkumar/SingTracks/README.md

 Creating tracks from settings for the above groups will create as many audio files as there are background tracks (i.e. tracks that aren't marked as solo).
 Each track will have a different background track adhering to the primary group settings, while the remaining non-solo tracks following the background group settings.

-This still needs many fixes and refinements, not the least of which include:
+This still needs many fixes and refinements, not the least of which include:<br>
 • Allowing the user to choose an output directory <br>
-• Having output file names adhere to the user-entered track names <br>
 • Adding a back button to easily go back and switching MIDI files without having to restart the app <br>
 • Adding better synth sounds (who wants to practice by listening to sine waves?)